alahad102/fdm-pore-detection-dataset/README.md

 ## 🙏 Acknowledgments

-This work was supported by the Air Force Office of Scientific Research (AFOSR).
+This research work is supported in part by the Air Force Office of Scientific Research (AFOSR) under award number FA9550-23-1-0725 and the National Science Foundation (NSF) under award number 1900699.
+The views, findings, and conclusions contained in this paper are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the AFOSR, the NSF, or the U.S. government.

 ---